What is the Zero Suicide Alliance?

-Just CLICK HERE and pledge your support for the Zero Suicide Alliance by filling in a simple form.
-You can also access the training, help save a life and become better prepared to help someone with suicidal thoughts.
+Just CLICK HERE and pledge your support for the Zero Suicide Alliance by taking our FREE suicide prevention training which could help you to save a life and become better prepared to help someone with suicidal thoughts.

 What is the training all about?